 Several forms of discrimination have commonly been identified as the sources of such unequal labor market outcomes.
-Recently, however, economists have started investigating the role of individual traits, such as attitudes toward competition and risk.
-For instance, in high-paying jobs where a large share of the remuneration comes from bonuses based on company performance, women would be less likely to choose such career paths if they are more risk averse than men and thus would be less represented in such positions [2].
-Similarly, if women are less competitive than men, they would be less likely to seek out promotions [3].
-However, recent contributions to the experimental economics literature have challenged this consensus on gender differences in risk attitudes.
-These studies argue that there is no direct evidence demonstrating that greater female risk aversion can explain why women are underrepresented in top-level jobs.
-Moreover, gender explains only a small fraction of the variance in risk attitudes, whose measurement also differs according to the method used to elicit risk preferences.
+Economists have also argued that individual traits, such as attitudes toward competition and risk may play a role.
+For instance, if women are more risk averse than men, they will be less likely to choose career paths involving high-paying jobs where a large share of the remuneration comes from bonuses based on company performance, and thus they will be less represented in such positions [2].
+Similarly, if women are less competitive than men, they will be less likely to seek out promotions.
+However, recent contributions argue that there is no direct evidence demonstrating that greater female risk aversion can explain why women are under-represented in toplevel jobs for two reasons.
+First, gender explains only a small fraction of the variance in risk attitudes.
+Second, the consensus on gender differences in risk attitudes has been challenged showing that such differences highly depend on the method used to elicit risk preferences.
+The purpose of this article is to shed some light on the robustness of the experimental evidence on gender differences in risk preferences.